zhilizheng/SBayesRC/README.md

 Note: The blocking is based on the coordination, i.e., chromosome (Chrom) and BP [StartBP, EndBP).
 So the genome build version should be consistent between the block defination and the genotype.

 ## News
+### v0.2.4
+* Fix bug and add functions to caculate PRS and SBayesRC-multi

 ### v0.2.3
 * Changed the threshold of outlier detection.